-2015 2014 2013
+2016 2015 2014

-Acceptable 97.79% 99.22% 98.42%
+Acceptable 95.32% 97.79% 99.22%

-OAEM 1.88% 0.63% 0.92%
+OAEM 2.07% 1.88% 0.63%

-Substandard 0.33% 0.15% 0.66%
+Substandard 2.61% 0.33% 0.15%

 Total 100.00% 100.00% 100.00%

-Recent economic conditions have created challenges for some borrowers and our credit quality has modestly declined.
-The decrease in credit quality is primarily attributed to certain sections of the beef and grain industries which have resulted in an observable increase in OAEM volume compared to the same period one year ago.
-The slight decline in Acceptable and increase in OAEM is characteristic of the periodic phases of agriculture industries.
-The recent favorable effect of these recurring stages is further highlighted by the historically high Acceptable and OAEM ratios.
-Loans classified as Acceptable and OAEM were 99.67% at December 31, 2015, 99.85% at December 31, 2014 and 99.34% at December 31, 2013.
+Recent economic conditions have created challenges for some borrowers and our credit guality has declined.
+Loans classified as Acceptable and OAEM were 97.39% at December 31, 2016, 99.67% at December 31, 2015 and 99.85% at December 31, 2014.
 We had no loans classified as Doubtful or Loss for any of the three years presented.
+The decrease in credit quality is primarily attributed to certain sections of the beef and grain industries which have resulted in an observable increase in OAEM as well as Substandard volume, compared to the same period one year ago.
+The decline in credit quality has been driven primarily by the economic conditions of the beef and cattle industries and the cyclical nature of the agriculture industry in general.
+In recent years, the strong credit quality was a result of favorable economic conditions in the agriculture industry as well as the general economy and benefited from the cyclical nature of the agriculture environment.
 The financial position of most agricultural producers strengthened during the past decade, and most of our borrowers have maintained generally strong financial positions.
 As such, our credit quality is anticipated to remain sound in the near term.
 However, agriculture remains a cyclical business that is heavily influenced by production, operating costs and commodity prices.
 Each of these can be significantly impacted by uncontrollable events.
 If less favorable economic conditions continue, it will likely lead to weakening in the loan portfolio.
-Loan delinquencies (accruing loans 30 days or more past due) as a percentage of accruing loans increased, however, remained at a low level of 0.22% at December 31, 2015, compared with 0.02% at December 31, 2014 and 0.04% at December 31, 2013.
+Loan delinquencies (accruing loans 30 days or more past due) as a percentage of accruing loans increased, however, remained at a low level of 0.47% at December 31, 2016, compared with 0.22% at December 31, 2015 and 0.02% at December 31, 2014.